tangle-network/eigensdk-rs/README.md

 ### Running an AVS
 To programmatically start an AVS operator:

 1. Create a new operator, supplying the necessary inputs (dependent upon the AVS you are running).
-The following is a general example that a real implementation would closely follow:
+The following is a general example that a real implementation would closely follow.
+The config is dependent upon the AVS you are running.
 ```rust
 let operator = Operator::new_from_config(
 	config,